Never let a good crisis go to waste

 These are unprecedented times.
 As the Dutch Prime Minister Mark Rutte mentioned during his weekly press conference: “Corona is the biggest crisis since WWII”.
 Poverty levels in developing countries could be set back by up to 30 years.
 Large stock markets show drop rates of 20 percent.
-The United States of America are facing high numbers of unemployment; mid-April 6.6 million Americans alone filed for unemployment.
+The United States of America is facing high numbers of unemployment; in mid-April 6.6 million Americans alone filed for unemployment.
 No wonder many people experience increased anxiety, stress, and depression.

 There are numerous examples from organisations how to cope with these difficult times.
 Basically, organisations can experience any of these scenarios: they either (1) continue business as usual with relatively minimal adaptations, (2) profit from changes in consumer behaviour as a result of toilet paper-hoarders, panic-buyers, and increased online sales, or (3) prepare for full-blown survival mode.
 The latter shows diverse decisions in all markets: some organisations try to generate new revenue streams, some go into hibernation to limit their losses, and others accept their loss and aim to support society whilst living off their reserves.

-Regardless of the scenario, especially in time of crisis organisations have the power to improve the overall societal state and feeling or drive it further down the drain.
+Regardless of the scenario, especially in times of crisis organisations have the power to improve the overall societal state and feeling or drive it further down the drain.
 Various examples for both exist.
 Despite facing the hardest hits, many organisations in the hospitality and leisure sector find new ways to earn money.
 Many divert to delivery services whilst others take a more creative approach; recently the first Dutch ice cream drive-through was founded in Tilburg.
 Organisations such as LinkedIn, HBO, and Sony (through PlayStation) are offering free content to help people get through the stay-at-home-period.
-Heineken even announced to remit two-months’ worth of rent for all its 700 bar and restaurant tenants.
+Heineken even announced a remitto two-months’ worth of rent for all its 700 bar and restaurant tenants.
 Closed gyms are offering their classes online and hotel chains are offering free rooms for medical workers responding to the coronavirus crisis.

 Unfortunately, ample negativity remains: many organisations are focussing on their losses, their ‘cannot-do’s’, or the lack of sufficient governmental support and some even demonstrate borderline criminal behaviour.
 Hunkemöller and De Bijenkorf, for example, stretched their 90-day payment periods to their suppliers by another 30 days.
 Adidas postponed its rent payments for their German HQ.
 Other large companies like EasyJet or Booking.com have requested financial support from their governments while being sufficiently resourceful to survive this crisis for a longer period of time.
 And that is even disregarding the potential dividend payments (171 million pound in case of EasyJet) or the top executive bonuses that in both cases are well within the millions.